By connecting Slite with GitLab, you can search and ask questions across your issues and merge requests directly in the Slite Agent.

-Connecting GitLab & Super
+Connecting GitLab & the Slite Agent

-Required Permissions for Setup
+Required permissions for setup

 In GitLab: You need a personal, group, or project access token with the read_api scope.
 A token tied to a dedicated service account is recommended so the connection doesn't break when an individual user leaves or rotates their token.